What A Voice Actor Needs to Learn

 This also feeds into the skill of directing yourself, which is very important in both auditioning and at gigs.

 How to get this?
-Acting experience, improv training.
+Acting experience, improv training and exposure to actors with more confidence and experience.

 6. You’ll need a readiness to accept change in your character or performance or veer away from what is expected or obvious (to you or the creators).

 Voice acting is a kind of playful investigation and experimentation.
 As in good improv, you cannot cling to an idea or read (even if it seems to work).
 You must be ready to discard a dead-end read.
-You may need to investigate new or unknown territory in a sentence or scene.
+You may be called upon to investigate new or unknown territory in a sentence or scene.

 You are hired to be the flashlight in the cave.
 Your voice is the light!